Perseverance (Hatebreed album)

 Perseverance is the second studio album by American metalcore band Hatebreed.
 It was released in 2002 by Universal Records.
 "I Will Be Heard" is featured in the film XXX and on its soundtrack.
 "Below the Bottom" appeared in The Texas Chainsaw Massacre soundtrack.
 It is the band's last album to feature Lou Richards on guitar before his departure in 2002 and suicide in 2006.

+Many tracks are short, explosive bursts rather than long compositions — a common trait in hardcore/metalcore of that period.
+Lyrically and tonally, Perseverance emphasizes resilience, fighting against adversity, not giving up, themes of strength in the face of opposition.
+The track “I Will Be Heard” is especially iconic for its call-to-action / motivational tone.

+The album was named #64 on Decibels list of The Top 100 Greatest Metal Albums of the 2000s.

+In 2014 the album was inducted into Rock Sound Hall of Fame.

+In 2020 Metal Hammer named it to their list of the top 20 best metalcore albums of all time.
+They stated “Perseverance leans in more on the metal side of things far more than ever before – particularly their love of Slayer riffs – it was a huge breakthrough for Jamey Jasta and co.
+It’s hard to imagine a Hatebreed set without the likes of I Will Be Heard, Proven or the title track, and it’s this album that kicked the hardest at the doors of the mainstream just before metalcore’s early 00’s commercial boom happened.

 Track listing

 Credits

 Writing, performance and production credits are adapted from the album liner notes.